Brandon Lowe Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Brandon Lowe (.324 batting average in his past 10 games), take on starting pitcher Brayan Bello and the Boston Red Sox at Tropicana Field, Monday at 4:10 PM ET.
+Brandon Lowe and his .429 on-base percentage over his past 10 games (99 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Boston Red Sox and Kutter Crawford on September 5 at 6:40 PM ET.

-In his most recent game, he racked up three hits (going 3-for-5) against the Guardians.
+In his most recent appearance, he went 1-for-3 with two RBI against the Red Sox.

 Brandon Lowe Game Info & Props vs. the Red Sox